LASIK Eye Surgery

 Advanced LASIK Technology

 Femtosecond Lasers are used at West Texas Eye Associates to create the initial flap.
 These lasers are the pinnacle of laser technology development.
-This laser creates the flap to exact dimensions, helping it conform to your eye’s unique anatomy and ensuring the flap fits back in place securely.
+This laser makes the flap to exact dimensions, helping it conform to your eye’s unique anatomy and ensuring the flap fits back in place securely.

 LASIK Recovery